IV. Departmental requirements for an M.S. degree

 - GEOL 784 – Vadose Zone Hydrology (3 credits)

-Many students will, therefore, take three semesters of GEOL 790 (3 credits), three or four 700-level courses (12 cr), three or four 600-level courses (9-12 Credits), one credit of GEOL 795 and 6 cr of thesis to satisfy these requirements.
+Many students will therefore take three semesters of GEOL 790, three or four 700-level courses, one or two 600-level courses, one credit of GEOL 795 and 10 credits of thesis to satisfy these requirements.